S$ 180 Find Cheap Flights from Melbourne to Singapore

 The average price of all round-trip flights from Melbourne to Singapore clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Melbourne to Singapore, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from Singapore, Saturday is the cheapest day to fly and Tuesday is the most expensive.
+If you are looking for a flight deal from Melbourne to Singapore, look for departures on Thursdays and avoid leaving on a Wednesday, as it's usually the priciest day.
+When flying back from Singapore, Thursday is the cheapest day to fly and Tuesday is the most expensive.

 What is the cheapest month to fly from Melbourne to Singapore?